neacsum/utpp/doc/achitecture.md

 ## Checking Test Results ##
-There are a a number of macro-definitions for testing abnormal conditions while running a test here is a list of them:
+There are a a number of macro-definitions for testing abnormal conditions while running a test:

-`CHECK(value)`  Verify that value is true (or not 0)
+`CHECK(value)`  Verifies that value is true (or not 0).

-`CHECK_EQUAL(expected, actual)` Compare two values for equality
+`CHECK_EQUAL(expected, actual)` Compares two values for equality.

-`CHECK_CLOSE(expected, actual, tolerance)` Check that two values are closer than specified tolerance
+`CHECK_CLOSE(expected, actual, tolerance)` Checks that two values are closer than specified tolerance.

-`CHECK_ARRAY_EQUAL(expected, actual, count)` Compare two arrays for equality
+`CHECK_ARRAY_EQUAL(expected, actual, count)` Compares two arrays for equality.

-`CHECK_ARRAY_CLOSE(expected, actual, count, tolerance)` Check that two arrays are closer than specified tolerance
+`CHECK_ARRAY_CLOSE(expected, actual, count, tolerance)` Checks that two arrays are closer than specified tolerance.

-`CHECK_ARRAY2D_CLOSE(expected, actual, rows, columns, tolerance)` Check that two matrices are within the specified tolerance
+`CHECK_ARRAY2D_CLOSE(expected, actual, rows, columns, tolerance)` Checks that two matrices are within the specified tolerance.

-`CHECK_THROW(expression, ExceptionType)` Verifies that expression throws a given exception `CHECK_ASSERT(expression)` Verifies that expression throws an AssertException.
+`CHECK_THROW(ExceptionType, expression)` Verifies that expression throws an of the given type.

+`CHECK_THROW_EQUAL(ExceptionType, expected, expression)` Verifies that expression throws an of the given type and with the expected value.

-AssertException objects are thrown by _ReportAssert_ function.
+CHECK_EQUAL and CHECK_THOW_EQUAL macros use a template function UnitTest::CheckEqual()
+to compare their arguments.
+That means they can be used to compare any objects that define a suitable equality operator.

 ## Using Test Suites ##
 Tests can be grouped together in _suites_ like in the following example: